metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1alpha1_manifest.md

 - `banner` (Attributes) Banner defines an additional banner to be displayed in Argo CD UI (see [below for nested schema](#nestedatt--spec--banner))
 - `config_management_plugins` (String) ConfigManagementPlugins is used to specify additional config management plugins.
 - `controller` (Attributes) Controller defines the Application Controller options for ArgoCD. (see [below for nested schema](#nestedatt--spec--controller))
+- `default_cluster_scoped_role_disabled` (Boolean) DefaultClusterScopedRoleDisabled will disable creation of default ClusterRoles for a cluster scoped instance.
 - `dex` (Attributes) Deprecated field.
 Support dropped in v1beta1 version.
 Dex defines the Dex server options for ArgoCD. (see [below for nested schema](#nestedatt--spec--dex))
 - `disable_admin` (Boolean) DisableAdmin will disable the admin user.
 - `extra_config` (Map of String) ExtraConfig can be used to add fields to Argo CD configmap that are not supported by Argo CD CRD.
 Note: ExtraConfig takes precedence over Argo CD CRD.
 For example, A user sets 'argocd.Spec.DisableAdmin' = true and also 'a.Spec.ExtraConfig['admin.enabled']' = true.
 In this case, operator updates Argo CD Configmap as follows -> argocd-cm.Data['admin.enabled'] = true.